Daveedayo/Multi-clipboard/README.md

 From your working directory, run:

-python <filename>(e.g clipboard.py) save - to save the text you copied, to a json file provided
+python multiclipboard.py save - to save the text you copied, to a json file provided

 2 LOAD

 Run:

-python <filename> load - to show the value attached to the key you've saved.
+python multiclipboard.py load - to show the value attached to the key you've saved.